timou0911/Ethernaut-Writeup/09. King ★★★☆☆/README.md

 * `msg.data` is not empty → `fallback()` is triggered.

-* If both aren't implemented, then a contract can't reveice ethers.
+* If both aren't implemented, a contract can't receive ethers.